 Habit 3: Plan

 - Separate planning from doing.
+These activities require different ways of thinking.

 - Each month, conduct an in-depth review.
 Evaluate progress on your goals and set new goals.
 Reflect on several levels (for instance, current actions, current projects, areas of responsibility, 1–2-year goals).